shentufoundation/testnet/README.md

 The [CertiK Chain Explorer](https://explorer.certik.foundation/) is public accessible and can be used to query on various status of the chain on the web.

+The [DeepWallet](https://wallet.certik.foundation/) is public accessible and can be used to manage chain accounts, including CTK storage, staking, transfer, and voting, as well as smart contracts deploy and invocation.

-The [Certik Chain User Group](https://groups.google.com/forum/#!forum/certik-chain-users) is a public forum for chain testing announcements and discussions.
+The [Certik Chain User Forum](https://forum.certik.foundation/categories) is a public forum for chain announcements and discussions.

 For non-public chain questions and discussions, please email to chain@certik.org

-Currently, chain transactions as well as chain account creation can only be performed via the CLI tool or CLI-based RESTful server.
-In the near future web wallet will be supported to allow using the chain without the CLI tool.
+Chain transactions as well as chain account creation can also be performed via the CLI tool or CLI-based RESTful servers.

 The latest chain node binary and CLI tool binary can be downloaded from https://github.com/certikfoundation/chain/releases/.